Operator system characterizations of SIC-POVMs and mutually unbiased bases: Characterizations

 \begin{theorem} Let $d$ be a positive integer and let $\mu = \frac{1}{d}$.
 Then there exist $d+1$ MUBs in dimension $d$ if and only if there exists an operator system $W$ with unit $e$ spanned by elements such that \begin{enumerate} \item $W$ is $d$-minimal, \item $\sum_{a=1}^d p_a^x = e$ for every $x$, \item each $p_a^x$ is an abstract projection, and \item the relation $p_a^x (p_b^y - \mu e) p_a^x = 0$ holds abstractly for every $x \neq y$. \end{enumerate} \end{theorem}

 \begin{remark} \emph{In the proof of Theorem \ref{Theorem: SIC Characterization}, we only use $d$-minimality to show that the range of an irreducible representation of the C*-envelope is $M_d$.
 It could be the case that in any C*-algebra generated by projections satisfying the relations $\sum p_i = dI$ and $p_i p_j p_i = \lambda p_i$ the irreducible representations have range $M_d$.
 If that is the case, then the assumption of $d$-minimality can be dropped.
 However, we do not know whether or not this is the case.
-The analogous remark can be made in the context of Theorem \ref{Theorem: MUB Characterization}.} \end{remark}
+The analogous remark can be made in the context of Theorem \ref{Theorem: MUB Characterization}.
+Therefore we pose the following questions:} \end{remark}